-The Xylophonics (Xylophoniker) consist of three musicians playing the metallophone and marimba, sometimes accompanied by piano.
+The Xylophonics (Xylophoniker) consist of musicians playing the metallophone and marimba, sometimes accompanied by piano.
 The name Xylophonics goes back to the beginning of the group when the majority of the instruments were xylophones.
 With increasing perfection, higher demands were placed on the instruments.
 Therefore the xylophones were replaced by marimbas one by one.

-For over 20 years the group held concerts in Germany and other European countries e.g. Austria, France, and Denmark.
+Until 2007 the group held concerts in Germany and other European countries e.g. Austria, France, and Denmark.

 Special concert tours brought them to Iceland (1986) and Finland (1988).
 The longest and most impressive concert tour was arranged and accompanied by the ecumenical office in Munich: In 1990 the group spent three weeks over Christmas in Central America playing concerts with the wish: "Peace for El Salvador".